pnnl/hydraconda/project/readme.md

 Script files placed in the 'scripts' directory will be processed to produce wrapped executables.
 Currently, .py, .bat, and .sh scripts are supported in addition to a special .cmdlines.
 Scripts beginning with 'setup' will be processed and executed as part of an automated setup process.
+However, setup scripts should be limited to light-weight tasks such as configuration (not installation).

 ## Process